Clinically validated formulas

 ≥30

-BMI is a screening tool, not a diagnostic.
-It doesn't account for age, sex, muscle mass, or body composition.
-Always consult a healthcare professional for personalised health advice.
+BMI is a population-level screening tool and does not account for muscle mass, age, sex, or body composition.
+Always consult a qualified health professional for personalised advice.

 Advertisement